HaxeFoundation/ocamhaxe/README.md

 Troubleshoot:

 - You need to run `Build.exe` from the command line (`cmd`) to watch for errors
 - In some cases there is an error about `prims.c` not compiling when building the ocaml compiler.
-It requires changing your system PATH so that Cygwin path has the highest priority.
-Also make sure to have git for Cygwin installed.
+It requires having git for Cygwin installed (prevents windows newline issues).
+Also make sure that your system PATH has Cygwin at the highest priority to prevent clashes.

 ### About